dhruvramani/Terminal-on-FB-Messenger/README.md

 ##Disclamer

->I shall not collect users' content or information, or otherwise access Facebook, using automated means (such as harvesting bots, robots, spiders, or scrapers) without our prior permission.
+>I shall not collect user's content or information, or otherwise access Facebook, using automated means (such as harvesting bots, robots, spiders, or scrapers) without user's prior permission.

 ##Run